 There is a wide variety of quick-service and table-service dining options.
 Each section has a theme and corresponding restaurants such as the retro-themed Broadwalk area which has Johnny Rockets and Coaster’s Diner Drive-In.

-Ghost Town the first attraction built by Mr. Knott.
+This was the first attraction built by Mr. Knott.
 This old western town represents the real milling villages of the western United States, like Calico and Tombstone, and houses some of the best entertainment in the park.
 The Bird Cage Theatre has two fantastic seasonal performances, one during Christmas and one during Halloween.
 From information on these ACTUAL ghost towns, see my post on Calico HERE and Tombstone HERE.
 Also, it is here that all the seasonal events are held such as the Boysenberry Festival i spring, the Ghost Town Alive (HERE) during summer, Knott’s Scary Farm in fall (HERE) and Knott’s Merry Farm in Winter (HERE).

 That’s a Wrap: